 DataFromChart

-DataFromChart leads on output quality and modern UX.
-The XLSX export embeds the original chart image and axis labels with units into the workbook — the recipient can verify the extraction visually without any extra files.
-CSV export is also available for tools that don’t read XLSX.
+Leads on output and modern UX.
+XLSX export embeds the chart image and axis labels with units — recipients verify visually without extra files.
+CSV also available.

-The color-based auto-extraction matches the WebPlotDigitizer approach: pick a color, set a tolerance, snap points along every matching pixel.
-For multi-series charts with dense data — Kaplan-Meier curves, dose-response plots, temperature time series — this turns a 30-minute click-fest into a 90-second job.
+Color-based auto-extraction matches WebPlotDigitizer’s approach: pick a color, set a tolerance, snap points along every matching pixel.
+For multi-series dense data — Kaplan-Meier, dose-response, temperature time series — this turns a 30-minute click-fest into 90 seconds.

-What it doesn’t do: polar plots, ternary diagrams, or anything other than rectangular (linear or log) axes.
-If you live in those axis types, use WebPlotDigitizer.
+What it doesn’t do: polar plots, ternary diagrams, anything other than rectangular (linear or log) axes.
+Use WebPlotDigitizer for those.

-For an end-to-end walkthrough of the four-step workflow that all these tools share, see how to extract data from a graph image.
+For a walkthrough of the four-step workflow these tools share, see how to extract data from a graph image.

 WebPlotDigitizer

-WebPlotDigitizer (by Ankit Rohatgi) is the long-standing reference in this category.
-It’s been around since 2010, has an active maintainer, and is the tool most academic methods sections cite by name.
+By Ankit Rohatgi, the long-standing reference.
+Around since 2010, actively maintained, the tool most academic methods sections cite by name.

-Strengths: every axis type that exists — linear, log, polar, ternary, bar, image, map — is supported.
-Auto-extraction is well-tuned.
-Available both as a web app and a desktop build for offline work.
-Free and open source under AGPL.
+Strengths: every axis type — linear, log, polar, ternary, bar, image, map.
+Well-tuned auto-extraction.
+Web app plus desktop build for offline.
+Free, AGPL.

-Use it when: axis type is anything unusual; you need offline operation on an air-gapped machine; methods reviewers explicitly ask for it.
+Use when: axis type is unusual; air-gapped offline; methods reviewers ask for it.

 Want a quick comparison on your own chart?
 Run the same image through DataFromChart’s extractor and see how the four-step workflow feels.
 Five minutes start to finish.